 Frequently Asked Questions about Integrated Studies

-Is Integrated Studies only for first-year students?
+Are Integrated Studies only for first-year students?